Gertrude Yorkes: The Pride

-The daughter of Dale and Stacey Yorkes, Gert is first seen flatly yelling that she does not want to go to the Wilders' annual supposed charity organization; after the witnessing of the murder of an innocent girl by their parents ("the Pride"), despite being shocked her parents are a part of it, Gert remains the only one not surprised that her parents are actually villains, saying that she had suspected her parents of being evil ever since her pet pig suspiciously disappeared.
+The daughter of Dale and Stacey Yorkes, Gert is first seen straight up yelling that she does not want to go to the Wilders' annual supposed charity organization; after the witnessing of the murder of an innocent girl by their parents ("the Pride"), despite being shocked her parents are a part of it, Gert remains the only one not surprised that her parents are actually villains, saying that she had suspected her parents of being evil ever since her pet pig suspiciously disappeared.
 Gert joins her team in the mass ransack to escape from their respective homes.
 Before leaving, however, Gert discovers a dinosaur in a hidden room in her basement that has a telepathic bond with Gert's mind, meaning it obeys her every command.
 Clueing a holographic message featuring Gert's parents and the fact her basement is full of rare antiques, the Runaways conclude Gert's parents are actually time travellers.
 After running off, Gert takes the name Arsenic and dubs her dinosaur Old Lace, a reference to the film of the same name.
 While the other members take codenames to be more like superheroes, Gert takes her name to cut all ties to her parents and former life.
 Later she and the other Runaways decide to use their real names again, but Old Lace continues with her codename, since she did not have any name before.